 I love having pre-made activity and craft bins that I can pull out and do with the kids. i’ve chronicled many of our favorites on Pinterest.
 We also have a wooden tabletop easel for drawing and painting.

-This one isn’t for the feint of heart.
+This one isn’t for the faint of heart.
 Seriously.
 If you have more than one child, musical instruments can quickly turn a room of otherwise quiet children into a rock band that rivals a crowded stadium in sound levels.
 Instruments are, however, really fun for children.
 We have these simple wooden instruments and the children love creating their own songs with them.

 Dolls & Dollhouse

-I lost my last remaining grandparent earlier this year, but one of my most fond childhood memories is playing for hours with the dollhouse she and my grandfather made when I was young.
+One of my most fond childhood memories is playing for hours with the dollhouse she and my grandfather made when I was young.
 Instead of plastic dolls with fake faces, I had five rooms of wooden doll furniture and a little wooden family with yarn for hair.
 I redecorated that dollhouse, rearranged furniture, made miniature books for them and took them on vacations in the backyard.
 My children may not all remember my grandmother, but I have a heck of a dollhouse to pass on to them one day and some great memories to share.